DinisCruz/OWASP-Testing-Guide-v5/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Self_DOM_Based_Cross_Site_Scripting.md

 });
 ```

-In the following the execution of the code will be explained and the implications for the security of the code are shown.
+Abuse of this functionality can be described as follows:

 1. The `submit` event handler passes the current value of any `textarea` elements to the `strip` function.
 2. This function creates a new `div` element and sets the `innerHTML` property to the provided value.
 3. In the last step it then returns the `textContent` property of the resulting `div`.

- This type of code is typically used to remove HTML tags from a string, as the `textContent` property contains the String which was rendered by the browser when the HTML was parsed.
+ This type of code is typically used to remove HTML tags from a string, as the `textContent` property contains the string which was rendered by the browser when the HTML was parsed.
 This particular method is inherently insecure because it uses `innerHTML`.
 When user input is provided to the `innerHTML` property, it is parsed by the web browser and can therefore lead to the execution of malicious JavaScript.

 The following payload can be used to test the vulnerability.`<img src=x onerror=alert(1) />`